 Once you have created your Facebook page and built a following, you now have to grow and maintain your online presence.
 Remember to keep your strategy and brand in mind, post consistently, and continue to grow your network.

 We hope these tips have helped you to gain the confidence and know-how to begin using Facebook for your business.
 Stay tuned to our blog for more tips on Facebook and other digital marketing insights.

 I work with clients from a variety of industries to build and elevate their online presence.
-If you still need help with Facebook or any component of your digital marketing plan, we are happy to assist you!
-You can contact the Newfound Marketing team, and of course, you can like us on Facebook!
+If you still need help with Facebook Marketing or any component of your digital marketing plan, I’m happy to assist you!